MartinYeung5/AIStarknet-anti-fraud/README.md

 ### Web3 Fraud
 1. Fake application:
 it will be risked. when someone downloads the fake web3 application, they may suffer from the high risk of fraud.
-2. Complicated transaction request
+2. Complicated signature request
-The request may include diffrent actions whuch can get your asset or gain more access rights and so on.
+The request may include diffrent actions which can get your asset or gain more access rights and so on.
 ![alt text](https://github.com/MartinYeung5/AIStarknet-anti-fraud/blob/main/images/20241025_1.jpg?raw=true)

 #### Summary